 Prague, The Czech Republic: Beer & Travel Guide

-That's why I've put together my best game plan if you are going to be spending a few days in Prague.
-And remember: while it's good to have an idea of what you want to see and do each day, sometimes spontaneity leads to the best memories.
+In order to help you out, I've put together my best game plan for a few days in Prague.
+72 hours to be exact.
+And remember, while it's good to have an idea of what you want to see and do each day, sometimes spontaneity leads to the best memories.
 So take this all with a grain of salt.

 Day 1: Be A Tourist, But Way Cooler

 Stop #1 Strahov Brewery Prague (Klášterní pivovar Strahov): Like monks?
 Like beer?
 This restored 17th-century brewery located inside the walls of Strahov Monastery, which was founded in 1142, is the perfect place to start your day.
 With indoor and outdoor seating in the courtyard, Strahov Brewery serves up several St. Norbert brews, including their own IPA, Weizen, Dark Lager and Semi-dark Amber Lager.